pioglo/examParser/README.md

 3. Install Express
 npm install express body-parser --save
 4. Install MongoDB from https://www.mongodb.com/
-This may be tricky and it is advised to follow instruction from this page: https://docs.mongodb.com/manual/administration/install-community/
+This may be tricky and it is advised to follow instructions from this page: https://docs.mongodb.com/manual/administration/install-community/
-Don't forget to set up new destination folder while running this in cmd:
+Don't forget to set up new destination folder while running this in cmd in instalation directory:

-mongod.exe --dbpath C:\MongoDataBase\data\db <br />
+mongod.exe --dbpath C:\MongoDataBase\data\db (example of the path)<br />
 mongo.exe <br />
-use exams (or change this name of a database in api.js file)
+use exams (or change this name of a database in server/routes/api.js file)

-5. run 'npm install' in projeckt folder
+5. Run 'npm install' in projeckt folder (it is possible that this command covers 2. and 3. but it has to be tested)
-6. run 'ng build' in project folder
+6. Run 'ng build' in project folder
-7. run 'node server' in projeckt folder
+7. Run 'node server' in projeckt folder (in seperated cmd window)

+## Extra

 For more control over database I recomend using https://robomongo.org/